munidileep/Ecommerce_app/frontend/README.md

-# 🛍️ React Frontend - eCommerce Shopping Portal
+# 🛍️ React Frontend - Ecommerce Shopping Portal

-This is the **frontend** portion of a full-featured eCommerce application built using **React**.
+This is the **frontend** portion of a full-featured Ecommerce application built using **React**.
 It includes customer-facing pages, an admin dashboard, user profile management, and dynamic interaction with a backend API.

 ---